Source: The Philippine Star

 Aquino, accompanied by a number of his cabinet officials, flew to Masbate to direct the search and rescue operations and has remained in the province from Sunday to Monday afternoon.

-The 54-year-old Robredo was mayor of Naga City since 1988 before being appointed by as secretary of the Department of Interior and Local Government.
+The 54-year-old Robredo was mayor of Naga City for six terms since 1988 before he was appointed secretary of the Department of Interior and Local Government in 2010.

 Robredo is also one of the founders of the Kaya Natin Movement, which is composed of local officials and groups advocating good governance.